adonisjs/v5-docs/content/guides/http/context.md

 }
 ```

-Here we have added a custom `location` property to the `ctx`, which you can access inside the route handler or the upcoming middleware.
+Here we have added a custom `location` property to the `ctx`, which you can access inside the route handler or in the upcoming middleware.

 ### Informing TypeScript about the custom property

 The `location` property is added at the runtime; hence TypeScript does not know about it.
-To inform the TypeScript, we will use [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces) and add the property to the `HttpContextContract` interface.
+To inform the TypeScript about its existence, we will use [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces) and add the property to the `HttpContextContract` interface.

 Create a new file at path `contracts/context.ts` (the file name is not important) and paste the following contents inside it: